ufcrashout/iTrax/README.md

 - **Easy nickname editing** with inline forms
 - **Device identification** using original names and custom nicknames
 - **Responsive device grid** for mobile and desktop viewing

+### 🆕 What's New (since latest changes)
+- **Stable Place IDs & Visit History**: Locations are grouped into device-specific places with stable `place_id` values.
+View full visit history for a place from device analytics.
+- **Device Recording Controls**: Enable/disable future recording per device from UI; backend ingestion skips inactive devices.
+- **Bulk Location Cleanup**: Delete all location rows for a specific device from the UI.
+- **Offline Indicators**: Devices with no updates in ≥2 hours are labeled Offline on the dashboard.
+- **Playback Robustness**: Safer query handling, explicit error feedback, and content-type validation.
+- **Operational Logging**: Daily rotating traceback logs written to `logs/traceback.<YYYY-MM-DD>`.

 ---